hanxiangchoong-1/Hound/README.md

 Project developed on python 3.12.4

+This project does assume that you have the following resources available:

+* An elastic cloud deployment
+* A Google custom search engine and its API credentials
+* An Azure OpenAI model deployment

 Recommended first step is to create and activate a virtual env, then install all dependencies.
 ```
 python -m venv myenv